 - The individual being hired must be between 16 and 25 years old as of July 1 of the year they are hired.

-- They must be hired for between 8 and 12 weeks, for a minimum of 20 hours/week, and paid a minimum salary of $11/hour.
+- They must be hired for between 8 and 12 weeks, for a minimum of 20 hours/week, and paid at least the provincial minimum wage.

-- The grant will provide half of the $11 minimum ($5.50/hour) for the amount of time the person has been hired, up to 12 weeks.
-For example, if a youth is hired for 20 hours/week for 9 weeks, your congregation may be granted $990.
+- The grant will provide half of the provincial minimum wage for up to 12 weeks.
+For example, if the minimum wage in your province is $11/hour and a youth is hired for 20 hours/week for 9 weeks, your congregation may be granted $990.
 If a young adult is hired for 40 hours/week for 12 weeks, your congregation may be granted $2,640.

 - Half of the grant is given to the congregation at the beginning of the summer, when a copy of the employment contract has been received.
 The remaining funding is sent in August, when the two reflections (described below) have been received.